 - If you stay in a hostel your first couple nights you get to see the hip parts of town, and I guarantee you will find cheap housing quickly if you ask around with the docs and nurses at the hospital.
-The family I'm staying in Iquitos (Dr. Ernesto Salazar) is fun, has great food, and is close to downtown.
-I highly recommend it. - o Consider living with other Peruvians.
+In Iquitos, staying with Dr. Ernesto Salazar's family is fun, has great food, and is close to downtown.
+Highly recommended. - Consider living with other Peruvians.